alphagov/government-service-design-manual/service-manual/governance/when-to-scale-up.md

 * your current pace means you won’t meet delivery commitments

-* the team is too big or too far apart to work together effectively

 ###There’s too much work for the team

 This might be the case if: